eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks an individual entry of the update/field mask of an request, the Ankaios Agent shall allow this element if all of the following is true:
+When the Authorizer checks an individual entry of the update/field mask of an request, the Authorizer shall allow this element if all of the following is true:

-- there is at least one allow rule with a filter mask entry matching the update/field mask entry
+* there is at least one allow rule with a filter mask entry matching the update/field mask entry
-- there is no deny rule with a filter mask entry matching the update/field mask entry
+* there is no deny rule with a filter mask entry matching the update/field mask entry

 Tags:
-- AgentManager
-- ControlInterface
 - Authorizer

 Needs: